infosoftas/info-subscription-doc/source/selfservice/customization.rst

 Once a user follows the link with query parameters, they are copied to an encrypted cookie and stored throughout the ordering process.
 To change these params, simply make a new URL with different values.

-Salesposter location follows the following template: https://{tenantName}-s4.azurewebsites.net/salesposter, where *tenantName* is obvious the name of the tenant.
+Salesposter location follows the following template: https://{tenantName}-s4.azurewebsites.net/salesposter, where *tenantName* is the name of the tenant.

 The following table outlines the various parameters, some have a set of fixed possible values.